Remixed Toung Twister

 fill(255);

-Sets the fill color to white (255 in grayscale).
-This affects all text and shapes drawn afterward.
+Sets the fill color to white (255, 255, 255 in RGB) for all shapes and text drawn after this.

 noLoop();